JungTaeCAU/Event-Driven-Airline-Microservice/README.md

 In this paper, we implement a flight reservation system by applying an event-driven architecture which is one step further from the existing microservice architecture.
 Event-driven architectures can rule out inter-service dependencies by replacing communications for cross-service data references with asynchronous event-based message queuing systems in a synchronous structure.
 In addition, it is possible to build a high level of independent services that are not overly tied to a particular library or system and can respond to various changes.

+A future research challenge is to distribute the project as containers to leverage the Docker and Kubernetes.